 Davenport Historical Society

-An anonymous donor is offering to grant DHS $500 towards an important deck project.
+An anonymous donor offered to grant DHS $500 towards an important deck project.
 The rear entrance of the DHS’ Museum structure is missing a deck that would be useful in presenting outdoor activities and, most importantly, for handicap access.
-If you are willing to help meet our matching grant offer, please stop by The Museum and make your donation by either cash or check.
+And, the good news is, we met our challenge and now have $1,000 towards our deck.
+Thank you donors!

 Docent-Led Historic Walking Tours